AndroidPillars/Flutter/README.md

 - Copy the URL link from GitHub by selecting clone or download.
 - Open Android Studio -> check out project from version control -> Select Git.
 - Paste the URL and choose the Directory path -> Select clone.
+- It displays the popup -> checkout from Version Control -> Choose No.
+- Now choose an existing Android studio project from the downloaded directory path.

 # Settings